 Fix a slow-draining toilet by plunging to clear partial clogs, checking the tank water level, and inspecting the rim holes for buildup.
 Use a toilet auger if plunging fails.
 If the problem persists, inspect the vent stack or call a plumber to resolve deeper plumbing issues.
 A toilet that drains slowly or struggles to flush fully is one of the mo...

-What to Do When Water Is Leaking from Your Light Fixture
+Water Leaking from Your Light Fixture?
+What to Do

 4 Reasons Why Faucets “Whistle While They Work”